-In Sonar-Global WP5, where we aim to fulfill this need to strengthen the capacity for social science-informed interventions we will produce several curricula for a selection of audiences based on the following process:
+In Sonar-Global WP5, where we aim to fulfill this need to strengthen the capacity for social science-informed interventions, we produced several curricula for a selection of audiences based on a mapping process.

 Mapping of existing teaching materials and perceived needs:

-The first step in the capacity building process is an assessment of the training infrastructures and materials that are already developed with the purpose of teaching the social science dimension of infectious threats.
+The first step in the capacity-building process was an assessment of the training infrastructures and materials already developed to teach the social science dimension of infectious threats.
 As well as getting a better feel for the needs that are out there in terms of getting to know the relevant social dimensions within this field.
-This was done by interviewing some key people in the field, complemented by information gathered through the registration form on our platform, a survey and an extended online search.
+This was done by interviewing some key people in the field, complemented by information gathered through the registration form on our platform, a survey, and an extended online search.
 A comprehensive database was developed based on the results of this mapping.

 SPECIAL-SOC curricula for social scientists:

-Based on the outcomes of the mapping and supplemented by the input from various experts within the field, two curricula are in the last stage of development (finalizing materials based upon workshop conclusions): The SPECIAL-SOC curricula offer knowledge in the social and medical sciences on AMR or Epidemics to non-specialized social scientists, to enhance their general expertise in this field and their capacity to conduct research and teach.
+Based on the outcomes of the mapping and supplemented by the input from various experts within the field, two curricula were developed: The SPECIAL-SOC curricula offer knowledge in the social and medical sciences on AMR or Epidemics to non-specialized social scientists, to enhance their general expertise in this field and their capacity to conduct research and teach.

 OPERATE-SOC curricula for non-social scientists:

-Following the same process (mapping, writing of teaching materials, and developing teaching materials) as for the SPECIAL-SOC, we are currently starting up the development of two OPERATE-SOC curricula for non-social scientists.
-OPERATE-SOC will offer operational knowledge on social aspects of AMR or Epidemics to non-social scientists working in relevant fields, to enable them to use social science intelligence and to collaborate with social scientists.
-See our blog post on the Operate-soc AMR needs assessment.
+Following the same process (mapping, writing of teaching materials, and developing teaching materials) as for the SPECIAL-SOC, we developed two OPERATE-SOC curricula for non-social scientists.
+OPERATE-SOC offers operational knowledge on social aspects of AMR or Epidemics to non-social scientists working in relevant fields, to enable them to use social science intelligence and collaborate with social scientists.
+See our blog post on the OPERATE SOC AMR needs assessment.